Jane Johnson (writer, born 1960): Biography

 Johnson travelled to North Africa in 2005 to investigate a family legend about the abduction of a family in 1625 from a Cornish church by Barbary pirates, and there met Abdellatif, who was later that year to become her husband, a Berber tribesman.
 She now splits her time between the UK and a small town in the Anti-Atlas Mountains.
 Her first adult mainstream novel was The Tenth Gift, based on the Barbary pirate story.
 This was followed by a desert epic, set in the Sahara among the Tuareg nomads, The Salt Road.
 The Sultan's Wife (2012) is set in the 17th-century court of Sultan Moulay Ismail and tells the story of two slaves, an African chieftain's son Nus-Nus and an Anglo-Dutch woman Alys.
 It also includes an account of the embassy sent from the Moroccan sultan to the court of King Charles II which is documented in John Evelyn's Diary.
 Her novels are translated and sold in more than 20 countries..
 Living part of the year in Morocco, Johnson has made good use of her acquired knowledge of Moroccan culture and history as a background for the novels.
 In 2016 her 12th century epic, Pillars of Light, set largely inside the walls of Acre during the infamous siege during the Third Crusade was published by the University of Central Lancashire to considerable critical acclaim, and was published in paperback in 2022 by Head of Zeus.
 It was described by Anne Fortier as 'A masterpiece of historical fiction', and by historian Dan Jones as 'Epic and tender, as thrilling as it is moving... deftly spins a story of the crusader world that is rich, deep, complex and quite unlike anything I've read before.'
 The following year her account of the Fall of Granada – Court of Lions was published by Head of Zeus in the UK, Penguin Random House in Canada and by Pegasus in the US.
 The Sea Gate – a WWII story set in her native Cornwall – was published by Head of Zeus in summer 2020 in the UK, and in winter 2020/21 by Simon & Schuster in Canada and the US.
 The White Hare, an eerie tale set in Cornwall in 1954, was praised by Jackie Morris (The Lost Words, Spell Songs) as a novel that sings of an earth alive with power' and by Liz Fenwick as 'A brilliant novel of love, loss, forgiveness, and healing...'
 It is released in the US and Canada in October 2022.
-Her latest novel is The Black Crescent, set in Morocco in 1955 as the struggle for independence from the French Protectorate comes to a head.
+The Black Crescent, set in Morocco in 1955 as the struggle for independence from the French Protectorate comes to a head.
 The Sunday Times selected it as one of the historical novels of the year and called it 'a compelling narrative'.
+Her latest novel, Secret of the Bees, is set in Cornwall and is something of a state of the nation novel for the county, examining themes of conflict between the tourist industry and the needs of the native Cornish, focused on the trials of Ezra Curnow, fighting eviction by rich incomers from the cottage in which he and his father were born.
+It was shortlisted for the Holyer an Gof awards for best Cornish novel.
+Heart of Saffron, a novel about saffron being brought to Cornwall from Morocco in the 18th century and a country house full of secrets, will be published in 2027.